Gynecomastia: Androgen deficiency

-Primary hypogonadism (indicating an intrinsic problem with the testes in males) leads to decreased testosterone synthesis and increased conversion of testosterone to estradiol potentially leading to a gynecomastic appearance.
+Primary hypogonadism (indicating an intrinsic problem with the testes in males) leads to decreased testosterone synthesis and increased conversion of testosterone to estradiol, potentially leading to a gynecomastic appearance.
 Klinefelter syndrome is a notable example of a disorder that causes hypogonadism and gynecomastia, and has a higher risk of breast cancer in males (20–50 times higher than males without the disorder).
 Secondary hypogonadism (indicating a problem with the brain) leads to decreased production and release of luteinizing hormone (LH, a stimulatory signal for endogenous steroid hormone synthesis) which leads to decreased production of testosterone and estradiol in the testes.

 Increased levels of sex hormone-binding globulin

-Estrogens can increase blood levels of the protein sex hormone-binding globulin (SHBG), which binds free testosterone (the active form) more strongly than estrogen, leading to decreased action of testosterone in male breast tissue.
+Estrogens can increase blood levels of the protein sex hormone-binding globulin (SHBG), which binds free testosterone (the active form) more strongly than estrogen, leading to decreased testosterone action in male breast tissue.
 Conditions such as hyperthyroidism and chronic liver disease affect levels of SHBG, leading to symptomatic gynecomastia.

 Androgen resistance

-Dysfunction in the androgen receptor prevents the effects of testosterone from acting on its target tissues.
+Dysfunction in the androgen receptor prevents testosterone from acting on its target tissues.
 Androgen insensitivity syndromes result from the different degrees of resistance to the effects of androgens, and can cause external genitalia that may not be aligned with the genotype of the individual's sex chromosomes.
-Complete androgen insensitivity syndrome results in the failure to develop external genitalia such as the penis and scrotum along with development of breasts in an individual with testes.
+Complete androgen insensitivity syndrome results in the failure to develop external genitalia such as the penis and scrotum along with the development of breasts in an individual with testes.
 Partial androgen insensitivity syndrome may result in a variety of presentations.
 Minimal androgen insensitivity syndrome may present as gynecomastia in adolescence and may additionally be associated with infertility.

 Medications

 Medications are known to cause gynecomastia through several different mechanisms.
-These mechanisms include increasing estrogen levels, mimicking estrogen, decreasing levels of testosterone or other androgens, blocking androgen receptors, increasing prolactin levels, or through unidentified means.
+These mechanisms include increasing estrogen levels, mimicking estrogen, decreasing testosterone or other androgen levels, blocking androgen receptors, increasing prolactin levels, or through unidentified means.
 Potential causative agents include oral contraceptive pills, spironolactone, and anabolic steroids.

 High levels of prolactin in the blood (which may occur as a result of certain tumors or as a side effect of certain medications) has been associated with gynecomastia.
 A high level of prolactin in the blood can inhibit the release of gonadotropin-releasing hormone and therefore cause secondary hypogonadism.
-Receptors for prolactin and other hormones including insulin-like growth factor 1, insulin-like growth factor 2, luteinizing hormone, progesterone, and human chorionic gonadotropin have been found in male breast tissue, but the impact of these various hormones on gynecomastia development is not well understood.
+Receptors for prolactin and other hormones including insulin-like growth factor 1, insulin-like growth factor 2, luteinizing hormone, progesterone, and human chorionic gonadotropin have been found in male breast tissue; the impact of these various hormones on gynecomastia development is not well understood.